10up/10up-toolkit/packages/stylelint-config/README.md

 ```

 ### SCSS:

-By default 10up Stylelint Config does not support out-the-box support for `scss` based projects.
+By default, 10up Stylelint Config does not support out-the-box support for `scss` based projects.
 That being said, it is not difficult to add support by following the below process:

-Install the `stylelint-scss` dependency:
+Install the `stylelint-config-standard-scss` dependency:
 ```
 // NPM
-npm install stylelint-scss --save-dev
+npm install stylelint-config-standard-scss --save-dev
 ```

 You will then need to update the plugins section of your projects `.stylelintrc`:

 ```
 {
-  "plugins": [
+  "extends": [
-    "stylelint-scss"
-  ],
-  "rules": {
-   ...
+    "stylelint-config-standard-scss",
+    "@10up/stylelint-config"
+  ]
 }
-}
 ```

-A set of rules are located on the [packages NPM page](https://www.npmjs.com/package/stylelint-scss) if you would like to override or customize the defaults further.
+A set of rules are located on the [packages NPM page](https://www.npmjs.com/package/stylelint-config-standard-scss) if you would like to override or customize the defaults further.

 #### Selector Nested Pattern